 7. Finding your sweet spot for microdosing San Pedro

-If it’s your first time microdosing San Pedro and you have not found your sweet spot yet.
+If it’s your first time microdosing San Pedro, it is important to find your ‘sweet spot’ or optimal dose.
 To find out which dose is your sweet spot, start with the lowest dose (1 capsule of 0.5 gram).
-If you feel this microdose is too low, take a higher dose the next microdosing day (2 capsules of 1.0 gram).
-Read more in-depth on how to microdose.
+If you feel this microdose is too low, take a higher dose the next microdosing day (2 capsules for a total of 1.0 gram).
+For more in-depth information, read our guide on on how to microdose.

 NOTE: Keep in mind that this is a rough indication.
 The potency of each batch depends on the size of the cacti, their potency, and the amount of flesh you cut and use from the cactus.
-A rule of thumb is; the whiter flesh, the weaker the powder.
-This means that each time you have to find your sweet spot for this specific batch.
+This means that each time you dry the cacti, you then have to find your sweet spot for this specific batch.
+A good rule of thumb is; the whiter flesh, the weaker the powder.

 Another option for microdosing mescaline

 The process of drying, powdering, and encapsulating is not very difficult, but it takes a little dedication and patience.
-If you want to start microdosing mescaline right away, an unregulated synthetic analog is currently available in the European Union.
+Processing psychedelics like San Pedro is not legal in the Netherlands and many other countries.
+If you want to start microdosing mescaline right away, an unregulated synthetic analog is currently available in most countries in the European Union.